 - Lobular carcinoma in situ (LCIS) is a condition in which abnormal cells are found in the lobules of the breast.
 This condition has not been seen in men.

-- In stage IA, the tumor is 2 centimeters or smaller and has not spread outside the breast.
+- In stage IA, the tumor is 2 centimeters or smaller.
+Cancer has not spread outside the breast.

 Stage II is divided into stages IIA and IIB.